CLong05/Postfix/README.md

 ---

-In this warehouse is the experimental project 3 Postfix of the Compiling principle course of School of Computer Science & Engineering, Sun Yat-Sen University in the spring semester of 2022.
+This is the experimental project 3 Postfix for the Compiling principle course of School of Sun Yat-sen University in the spring semester of 2022.

 Function: To convert an infix expression input by the end user into an equivalent suffix expression after output.